dnp-grenoble/keepthelabrunning/_posts/dnpissues/2022-08-05-flushing-dnp-system.md

 ### Flushing the Probe

 When the flushing of the Dewar is going on, set Bearing pressure to 2000 mBar, Drive pressure to 2000 mBar and VT to 400 l/h, and put all the channels into **cooling** mode.
-This ensures that the warm gas passes through the lines and removes any moisture.
+This ensures that the warm gas passes through the lines in the chambers and removes any moistureS.

 ### Flush Insert/Eject